Docs Menu

 • upsert

 A BulkOperation can be ordered or unordered.
-Ordered operations will be applied sequentially and if an error is detected, will return with an error code.
-Unordered operations will be applied in parallel, which means they can be faster.
-However, you must check if there were errors during the operations.
+Ordered bulk operations run operations sequentially, and if an error is detected, return with an error code.
+Unordered operations are run in parallel, which means they are typically faster.
+However, you must manually check if there were errors during the operations.

 You can find the completed sample app for this tutorial in the SpringDataBulkInsert sample project GitHub repository.